-Revenues of Strattera, a treatment for attention-deficit hyperactivity disorder, increased 7 percent in the U.S. in the first three months of 2016, driven by higher realized prices and, to a lesser extent, increased demand.
-Revenues outside the U.S. increased 10 percent during the first three months of 2016, driven by increased volume, partially offset by the unfavorable impact of foreign exchange rates.
+Revenues of Strattera, a treatment for attention-deficit hyperactivity disorder, increased 19 percent and 13 percent in the U.S. in the second quarter and first six months of 2016, driven by higher realized prices and, to a lesser extent, increased demand.
+Revenues outside the U.S. increased 15 percent and 12 percent during the second quarter and first six months of 2016, respectively, driven by increased volume.

-Revenues of Erbitux, a treatment for various cancers, increased 121 percent and 12 percent in the U.S. and outside the U.S., respectively, in the first three months of 2016, due to the transfer of commercialization rights in the U.S. and Canada (collectively, North America) which occurred on October 1, 2015.
-On a pro forma basis, which reflects the 2015 revenues of Erbitux as if the commercialization rights transferred to us on January 1, 2015 as described in Note 4 to the consolidated condensed financial statements, worldwide revenues of Erbitux would have decreased 6 percent in the first three months of 2016, driven by a labeling change in April 2015 which restricted the Erbitux eligible population.
+Revenues of Erbitux, a treatment for various cancers, increased 36 percent and 67 percent in the U.S. in the second quarter and first six months of 2016, respectively, due to the transfer of commercialization rights in the U.S. and Canada (collectively, North America) that occurred on October 1, 2015.

-Revenues of Trulicity, a treatment for type 2 diabetes, were \$119.4 million in the U.S. driven by the acceleration in growth of the GLP-1 market and increased share of market for Trulicity.
-Revenues of Trulicity outside the U.S. were \$24.2 million.
+Revenues of Trulicity, a treatment for type 2 diabetes, were \$161.4 million and \$280.8 million in the U.S. during the second quarter and first six months of 2016, respectively, driven by growth in the GLP-1 market and increased share of market for Trulicity.
+Revenues of Trulicity outside the U.S. were \$39.9 million and \$64.1 million during the second quarter and first six months of 2016, respectively.

-Revenues of animal health products increased 10 percent in the U.S. in the first three months of 2016, due to increased revenues of both companion animal and food animal products.
-Revenues outside the U.S. decreased 8 percent in the first three months of 2016, primarily due to the unfavorable impact of foreign exchange rates.
+Revenues of animal health products increased 8 percent and 9 percent in the U.S. in the second quarter and first six months of 2016, respectively, due to wholesaler buying patterns and uptake of new companion animal products.
+The increase in revenues for companion animal products was partially offset by decreased revenues for food animal products in the second quarter of 2016.
+Revenues outside the U.S. decreased 3 percent and 5 percent in the second quarter and first six months of 2016, respectively, primarily due to the unfavorable impact of foreign exchange rates.